Alan Klein

 Alan Charles Klein (born 29 June 1940) is an English singer-songwriter and musician.
 He wrote the soundtrack for the stage play and film, What a Crazy World (1963).
 In 1964, he released his only solo album, Well at Least It's British, that was re-released in 2008 by RPM Records.

 Klein was born in Clerkenwell, London.
-Many of his recordings were made with the record producer, Joe Meek.
+Some of his recordings were made with the record producer, Joe Meek.

-In 1966 he went on tour as lead vocalist of The New Vaudeville Band.
+In 1966, he went on tour as lead vocalist of The New Vaudeville Band, billed as 'Tristam, Seventh Earl of Cricklewood'.
+A year earlier, Klein wrote and performed a parody of "Eve of Destruction", with an attack on folk-singers such as Donovan and Bob Dylan, entitled "Age of Corruption".
+It used the same melody as P. F. Sloan's song, and was released as a track on Klein's album Well at Least It's British, and as a single.